SQUID: Faster Analytics via Sampled Quantile Estimation: Background and formulation

 \section{Background and formulation}

 { This section provides the necessary background to position our work within the existing literature.
-This section formally defines the problems the \qMAX and heavy hitters problems addressed in this work, explains the state-of-the-art competitors for each problem, and qualitatively describes how our \mbox{approach differs from the previous approaches.
-We summarize the notations we use in Table~\ref{tbl:notations}.} }
+We define the \qMAX and weighted heavy hitters problems addressed in this work, explain the state-of-the-art for each problem, \mbox{and qualitatively describe how we differ from previous approaches. } \ifarXiv We \mbox{summarize the notations we use in Table~\ref{tbl:notations}.} \fi }